 The best way to improve your MIPS performance is to learn.
 Here is a summary of the 2020 MIPS requirements for you to begin your studies.

-However, if you participate in a COVID-19 clinical trial you may use that as a high-weighted measure in the Improvement Activity category of MIPS.
+If you participate in a COVID-19 clinical trial you may use that as a high-weighted measure in the Improvement Activity category of MIPS.

 Who is Eligible for MIPS